Our Lady of the Sacred Heart High School

 Students often have to wait until after they apply and are accepted to find out a college’s actual price.
 But what’s the point of applying to a school unless you already know that you can afford it?
 TuitionFit makes solving that problem easy by letting students and families share the individual college offers they receive.
 TuitionFit organizes and anonymously displays that data so that students can all compare real-time college prices.
 They keep your identity absolutely safe while creating a catalog of colleges' actual prices offered to students like you.
 Now you can see real college prices and decide whether to apply elsewhere, negotiate a better price, or take the offer you’ve got.
 Best of all, it's free to create an account.
 To learn more, please click here.

-CONTESTS FOR HIGH SCHOOL STUDENTS
+CONTESTS AND AWARDS FOR HIGH SCHOOL STUDENTS

 ACADEMIC AND LEADERSHIP PROGRAMS